 Everyone was silent until the moment I pronounced the couple.
 “Mr. and Mrs. Matthew and Stacey Carroll!”

 The manager of the incline took a few of the wedding party into the bowels of the mountain.
-The Duquesne Incline actually has a few stories of machinery built into the mountain.
+The Duquesne Incline has a few stories of machinery built into the mountain.
 They scurried down a few flights of maintenance stairs and opened a secret door, known only to the manager.